Tommy Wright (footballer, born 1944)

-Thomas James Wright (born 21 October 1944) is a former footballer who played as a right-back.
+Thomas James Wright (21 October 1944 – 20 January 2026) was an English footballer who played as a right-back.
 A one-club man, he played for Everton, with whom he won the Football League and the FA Cup, and represented England, including at the 1970 FIFA World Cup.

 Club career

-Wright was born in Norris Green, Liverpool.
+Wright was born in Norris Green, Liverpool on 21 October 1944.
 He joined Everton as an apprentice, and made his first team debut in 1964.
 He was part of the winning team in the 1966 FA Cup final, in the unsuccessful team in the 1968 FA Cup final and played all 42 league games in the 1969–70 season when Everton won the Football League Championship by nine points.
 He also won the 1970 FA Charity Shield.
 He made 374 appearances in total and scored four goals.

-Wright has often been described as the best right-back to play for Everton.
+He has often been described as the best right-back to play for Everton.
 George Best once described Wright as his most difficult opponent.